yourlabs/django-autocomplete-light/docs/source/cookbook.rst

     # It is possible to override javascript options from Python.
     autocomplete_light.register(OtherModel,
-        autocomplete_js_attributes={
+        attrs={
-            # This will actually data-minimum-characters which
+            # This will actually data-autocomplete-minimum-characters which
             # will set widget.autocomplete.minimumCharacters.
-            'minimum_characters': 0,
+            'data-autocomplete-minimum-characters': 0,
             'placeholder': 'Other model name ?',
         }
     )